MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/teams-install.md

 ## Impact on existing installations of Office

 Existing installations of Office won’t be affected at this time, as long as you don’t make any changes to that installation, other than applying the regular feature and quality updates.
-But, if you initiate any other sort of installation, such as installing additional languages or installing a subscription version of Project or Visio, then Teams will get installed by default as part of that installation process.
+But, if you initiate any other sort of installation on a device running Windows, such as installing additional languages or installing a subscription version of Project or Visio, then Teams will get installed by default as part of that installation process.
 In those cases, be sure to include the ExcludeApp element in your configuration.xml file, as described in the previous section, to prevent Teams from being installed by default.

 ## Feature and quality updates for Microsoft Teams